 5. Mend your relationships with the family:

 It’s not easy to change others in a dysfunctional family, but you can surely change yourself.
-You can motivate others to become like you.
+You can motivate others to follow your footsteps.
 Things might just turn around.
-Do not indulge in unnecessary arguments in the family.
+Do not indulge in unnecessary arguments with family.